 Other timing attacks can be mitigated via clever design changes.
 For instance, Issue 544765 describes an attack whereby an attacker can probe for the presence of HSTS rules (set by prior site visits) by timing the load of resources with URLs “fixed-up” by HSTS.
-HSTS rules are shared between regular browsing and Incognito mode, making the attack more interesting.
+Prior to Chrome 64, HSTS rules were shared between regular browsing and Incognito mode, making the attack more interesting.
 The attack was mitigated by changing Content-Security-Policy such that secure URLs will match rules demanding non-secure HTTP urls, a fix that has also proven useful to help to unblock migrations to HTTPS.
 Similarly, Issue 707071 describes a timing attack in which an attacker could determine what Android applications are installed; the attack was mitigated by introducing randomness in the execution time of the affected API.

 Bugs in Incognito mode are tracked as privacy bugs, not security bugs.

 The Help Center explains what privacy protections Incognito mode attempts to enforce.
 In particular, please note that Incognito is not a “do not track” mode, and it does not hide aspects of your identity from web sites.
 Chrome does offer a way to send Do Not Track request to servers; see chrome://settings/?search=do+not+track